 - Keep an inventory list of your valuables and note model and serial numbers on that list.
 Videotape your home and take 35-mm photos of your valuables.
 Keep a copy of the list, videotape and photos in your safety deposit box.

 Keep these precautions in mind when living alone and make safety a priority.

 Emergency Contact When Living Alone

-One of the most important safeguards you can take as a senior is having emergency contact information easily available and ready so you aren’t frantically fumbling for them in the case of an emergency.
+One of the most important safeguards you can take as a senior is having a list of emergency contacts easily available and ready so you aren’t frantically fumbling for them in the case of an emergency.